 In this section of the Geordie website directory we will provide you with information about Geordie sports stars & legends (who are not Geordie footballers 😛 ) such as;

-The featured Geordie sports stars have managed to reach the top level of their particular sport, whether that is an Olympic, World or Commonwealth Medal or reaching the top level of their chosen sports.
+The Geordie sports stars links featured above have managed to reach the top level of their particular sport, whether that is an Olympic, World or Commonwealth Medal or reaching the top level of their chosen sports.

-We understand that there are of course more Geordie sportsmen and women who have reached the pinnacle of their sports careers but unless the stars have a personal website we can send people to then we have decided to only show those where we have been able to source a decent video clip of the particular Geordie sports legends in action.
+We understand that there are of course more Geordie sports men and women who have reached the pinnacle of their sports careers, however, unless the stars have a (personal website we can send people to) then we have decided to only show those where we have “been able” to source a decent video clip of.

 Scroll down or click the links above to view our sporting legends information.

-If you think someone is missing from this section please use our comments box below to let us know.
+If you think someone is missing from this section please feel free to contact us with some details for us to check out.